CauaKath/kvc/README.md

 For now, we only have the following commands:

 * help -> That will print a Help message for now.
 But it will show how to use all the other commands.
-* init -> That will iniate a kvc repository in the current directory.
+* init -> That will initiate a kvc repository in the current directory.